sakethkura/odin-recipes/README.md

 # odin-recipes

-I will be creating a recipe website using HTML.
+I created a recipe website using HTML.
 This is an Odin Project.